midwayjs/midway/docs/en/guide.md

 ### Schedule task

-The schedule of midawy is based on [egg schedule](https://eggjs.org/en/basics/schedule.html), and provide more typescript and decorator support.
+The schedule of midway is based on [egg schedule](https://eggjs.org/en/basics/schedule.html), and provide more typescript and decorator support.
 The task can store in any file like `src/schedule`, it can be configured the properties and specify jobs.
 For example:

 ```typescript
 // src/schedule/hello.ts